• Home

 How Nurses, Pilots, EMTs, and Military Personnel Actually Use It

-Quick answer: Each profession writes out 24-hour time in a slightly different way.
+Each profession writes out 24-hour time in a slightly different way.
 Nurses drop the colon (0800).

 Pilots add a “Z” for Zulu/UTC (08:00Z).
 EMTs write times down to the exact minute on their run sheets.